The Vision 2020 Fund

 The Department of Chemistry at Illinois with its extraordinary history and outstanding students and faculty is widely recognized as a major force in chemical research and education.
 Our goal is to continue to compete with the most elite departments in the country, many of which are private and benefit from very large endowments.
-The University of Illinois has initiated a major $2.25 billion fund raising campaign known as Brilliant Futures.
-The Department of Chemistry has set its own ambitious goal of raising $60 million.
-Thanks to the remarkable generosity of our alumni and friends, and corporate and foundation donors, we have already reached 72% of our goal.
-However, we still have a long way to go.
+When the University of Illinois initiated a major $2.25 billion fund raising campaign known as Brilliant Futures, the Department of Chemistry set its own ambitious goal of raising $60 million by 2020.
 We know we can count on our alumni to step up to the plate.
 Please consider giving this year to our new Vision 2020 Fund, or to our other Chemistry funds which support our prestigious department.

 Opportunities for Major Gifts